Freedom of wombs: By country

 A movement for abolition grew in the American colonies in the 19th century, influenced by the liberal ideals spread by these countries' independence movements.
+In parallel to the instant abolition, the concept of gradual emancipation was developed in New England by the end of the 1770s and was codified in laws of several US states in 1780–1804.

 One of the first steps toward abolition was the Ley de Libertad de Vientres, an 1811 law written by Manuel de Salas of Chile.

 In Argentina, the Law of Wombs was passed on February 2, 1813 by the Assembly of Year XIII.
 The law stated that those born to slave mothers after January 31, 1813 would be granted freedom when contracting matrimony, or on their 16th birthday for women and 20th for men.
 Upon manumission, they were to be given land and tools to work it.
 In 1853, Argentina fully abolished slavery with the Constitution of 1853.

 In Colombia, the Law of Wombs was first passed by the government of Antioquia in 1814, but it was not until 1824 that the country accepted it.
 After years of laws that only purported a partial advancement towards abolition, President José Hilario López, because of the growing popular unrest, pushed Congress to pass total abolition on May 21, 1851.
 Former owners were compensated by the government.

 In Peru, the president José de San Martín established "the freedom of wombs" for those born after the declaration of independence in 1821.